ShumailaAhmed/AI-Workshop/README.md

 print(oneDTensor.dtype)

 ```
- Indexing Tensors is similar to indexing python list
+ Indexing Tensors is similar to indexing a python list

  ```
  print(oneDTensor[0])